Ready to Battle Bias and Heal Hate?

 I have spent my 33 years as a coach and trainer teaching how to prepare yourself, your workplace, and your community to overcome bias and hate.
-My keynotes and workshops are a legacy of my father, a World War II US military intelligence officer assigned to interrogate Nazi prisoners of war (To see his letters, check out my book, The Liberator’s Daughter) and my own work dealing with the Neo-Nazi movement.
-(My book, When Hate Groups March Down Main Street, co-authored with Marc Brenman, will be available November 2019.)
+My keynotes and workshops are a legacy of my father, a World War II US military intelligence officer assigned to interrogate Nazi prisoners of war (To see his letters, check out my book, The Liberator’s Daughter) and my own work dealing with the extremist movements.
+(My book, When Hate Groups March Down Main Street, co-authored with Marc Brenman, is a textbook for counteracting hate.)

 Click below to see a snapshot of the keynote presentation…